florist-notes/AppliedCSAndroid/README.md

     4. Black Hole
     5. Puzzle 8

-In the second session, we covered other 5 apps apps followed by a codesprint:
+In the second week of session, we covered other 5 apps apps followed by a codesprint:

     1. Anagrams
     2. WordStack